elh/whodunit/README.md

-# whodunit

-### Logic Puzzle Generation using [core.logic](https://github.com/clojure/core.logic)
+# whodunit - Logic Puzzle Generation with [core.logic](https://github.com/clojure/core.logic)
-Given a user-defined solution space, generate a set of core.logic rules that arrives at a single solution.
+Given a provided solution space, generate a set of core.logic rules that arrives at a single solution.
 The solution space is defined as a set of uniquely `:name`-ed map records.

 Example:<br>